hartwigmedical/hmftools/isofox/README.md

-TranscriptBasesCovered | Number of bases in transcript with at least 1 supporting fragment SJSupported | Count of splice junctions in transcript with at least 1 supporting fragment UniqueSJSupported | Count of unique splice junctions in transcript with at least 1 supporting fragment UniqueSJFragments | Count of fragmnents supporting a splice junction unique to the transcript UniqueNonSJFragments | Count of fragmnents uniquely supporting transcript but without a unique splice junction
+TranscriptBasesCovered | Number of bases in transcript with at least 1 supporting fragment SJSupported | Count of splice junctions in transcript with at least 1 supporting fragment UniqueSJSupported | Count of unique splice junctions in transcript with at least 1 supporting fragment UniqueSJFragments | Count of fragments supporting a splice junction unique to the transcript UniqueNonSJFragments | Count of fragments uniquely supporting transcript but without a unique splice junction

 ### Novel splice junctions